What is the Anti-lock Braking System (ABS)?

 Common ABS problems and their solutions

-Several common issues can cause the ABS light to come on in your vehicle.
+There are several common issues that can cause the ABS light to come on in your vehicle.
 Understanding these problems and their solutions can help you diagnose and fix your car's anti-lock braking system.
 Here are some of the most common ABS problems and their solutions:

 3. Malfunctioning ABS control module: The ABS control module is the brain of the anti-lock braking system, and if it's not functioning properly, it can cause the ABS light to come on.
 In some cases, a software update may resolve the issue, but in other cases, the control module may need to be replaced.